GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence: Related Work

-\textbf{Amodal Completion in 2D/3D.} Amodal completion aims to infer the hidden or occluded parts of objects beyond visible evidence, which is fundamental for robust scene understanding and reconstruction.
-Early studies address this through explicit amodal segmentation and completion tasks~\cite{LiM_2016_ECCV, Qi_2019_CVPR, Ling_2020_NeurIPS, Mohan_2022_CVPR, Li_2023_ICCV_MUVA}, focusing primarily on 2D perception and annotation-based benchmarks.
-These methods rely on supervised mask prediction or latent shape priors to hallucinate occluded object regions, but lack in strong generative fidelity and geometric consistency.
+\textbf{Amodal Completion in 2D/3D.} Amodal completion aims to infer the hidden or occluded parts of objects beyond visible evidence.
+Early works address this through explicit amodal segmentation and completion tasks~\cite{LiM_2016_ECCV, Qi_2019_CVPR, Ling_2020_NeurIPS, Mohan_2022_CVPR, Li_2023_ICCV_MUVA}, focusing primarily on 2D perception and annotation-based benchmarks.
+These methods rely on supervised mask prediction or latent shape priors to hallucinate occluded object regions, but lack in fidelity and geometric consistency.

 Generative 2D inpainting models~\cite{Rombach_2022_CVPR, yu2023inpaint} have since \junwei{become common solutions} in image-level amodal completion, synthesizing realistic missing content based on surrounding context.
 Nowadays, researchers further enhance this capacity by introducing specialized amodal reasoning modules~\cite{ao2025open, lee2025tuningfreeamodalsegmentationocclusionfree, fan2025multi} or by fine-tuning diffusion models for occlusion-aware reconstruction~\cite{ozguroglu2024pix2gestalt, xu2024amodal, lu2025taco}.
 Extending beyond single-view imagery, multi-view inpainting models~\cite{barda2025instant3dit, weber2023nerfiller} attempt to maintain cross-view coherence but often assume calibrated cameras or dense view coverage.
-More geometry-aware approaches~\cite{Li_2022_ECCV, salimi2025geometry, feng2025objfiller, shi2025imfine, Zhan_2024_CVPR} leverage 3D representation priors for scene-level completion; however, they remain limited in handling object-level amodal reconstruction due to alignment errors and weak semantic reasoning.
+More geometry-aware approaches~\cite{Li_2022_ECCV, salimi2025geometry, feng2025objfiller, shi2025imfine, Zhan_2024_CVPR} leverage 3D representation priors for scene-level completion; however, they remain limited in handling object-level amodal generation due to alignment errors and weak semantic reasoning.
 The most relevant work is Amodal3R~\cite{wu2025amodal3r}, which trains a native 3D \junwei{generation model} from \junwei{occluded} objects, but it is constrained by data scale and limited occlusion reasoning ability.